RyanNerd/frak/README.md

     * @returns {Promise}
     *
     * NOTE: This method is called `delete_` with an underscore.
-    *       It is done this way because in some edge cases the JS VM was interpreting this as a JS DELETE command.
+    *       It is done this way because packagers such as webpak will choke on this.
     */
     delete_(url, options)
-    delete(url, options) // Alias to delete_()

     /**
     * HEAD web method for the given url